Li Yugang: Early years

-In 2006, Li came to prominence after he came third in the Star Boulevard (星光大道), a nationwide talent competition programme on CCTV.
-His performance in "Farewell My Concubine" (霸王别姬) and "The Drunken Beauty" (贵妃醉酒), both from the famous Peking Opera, made him an overnight sensation.
-He became a highly sought-after performer afterwards.
+In 2006, Li rose to prominence after placing third on Star Boulevard (星光大道), a national talent competition on CCTV.
+His performances of "Farewell My Concubine" (霸王别姬) and "The Drunken Beauty" (贵妃醉酒), both from the Peking Opera repertoire, gained him significant public attention.

-The following year, Li became an unprecedented success when he gave his first solo performance in Beijing: "Where Flowers are Unbounded" (凡花无界).
-In April 2008, Li made a special performance in the "2008 United Nations Spring Cultural Festival" at the United Nations Headquarters in New York.
-In 2009, he was invited to join the "China National Opera & Dance Drama Theater" and was awarded "National First-Class Actor"(National Treasure).
-In that same year, Li Yugang was invited to perform at Sydney Opera House in Australia, the second Chinese artist to have done so, and was awarded Southern Cross Gold Prize for Culture by the Australian Government.
+The following year, Li gave his first solo performance in Beijing, titled "Where Flowers are Unbounded" (凡花无界).
+In April 2008, he performed at the "2008 United Nations Spring Cultural Festival" at the United Nations Headquarters in New York.
+In 2009, he joined the China National Opera & Dance Drama Theater and was awarded the title of National First-Class Actor.
+That same year, Li performed at the Sydney Opera House, becoming the second Chinese artist to do so, and was awarded the Southern Cross Gold Prize for Culture by the Australian Government.

 Stage

-For stage performance, Li created "Flower in Mirror, Moon in Water" (镜花水月) in 2010 and "The Painting of Four Beauties" (四美图) in 2011.
-Together he performed over 100 shows in the country and internationally.
-In 2015, Li Yugang directed and starred in his own stage masterpiece "Lady Zhaojun" (昭君出塞), a grand Oriental Poetic Stage production which took him three years in preparation.
-"Lady Zhaojun" premiered in Beijing on April 16–19, 2015.
+In 2010 and 2011, Li developed the stage productions "Flower in Mirror, Moon in Water" (镜花水月) and "The Painting of Four Beauties" (四美图), respectively, performing over 100 shows domestically and internationally.
+In 2015, he directed and starred in "Lady Zhaojun" (昭君出塞), an Oriental Poetic Stage production that took three years to prepare.
+It premiered in Beijing from 16–19 April 2015.

-On 26 April 2019, a brand-new musical adaptation of "Lady Zhaojun" premiered at Beijing Tianqiao Art Center, and then launched a global tour in June.
-As of 8 Dec.
-2019, "Lady Zhaojun" has toured 46 performances at home and abroad.

-In 2023, "Lady Zhaojun" plans to restart the tour.